Science Rendezvous

-Science Rendezvous is the largest science festival in Canada; its inaugural event happened across the Greater Toronto Area (GTA) on Saturday, May 10, 2008 with the support from the University of Toronto, Ryerson University (now Toronto Metropolitan University), York University and the Ontario Tech U (previously University of Ontario Institute of Technology).
-By 2011 the event had gone national, with participation from most major research institutes, universities, science promotion groups and the public from all across Canada - from Vancouver to St. John's to Inuvik.
-Science Rendezvous is a registered not-for-profit organization dedicated to making great science accessible to the public.
+Science Rendezvous is the largest science festival in Canada; its inaugural event happened across the Greater Toronto Area (GTA) on Saturday, May 10, 2008 with the support from the University of Toronto, Ryerson University (now Toronto Metropolitan University), York University and Ontario Tech University.
+By 2011 the event had gone national, with participation from most major research institutes, universities, science promotion groups and the Canadian public.
+Science Rendezvous is a registered not-for-profit organization dedicated to making science accessible to the public.
 In 2019, there were more than 300 festival events in 30 cities across Canada.

-This free all-day event aims to highlight and promote great science in Canada.
-The target audience is the general public, parents, children and youth, with an ultimate aim of improving enrollment and investment in sciences and technology in the future.
+This free all-day event aims to promote scientific awareness and literacy in Canada.
+The target audience is the general public, specifically families, with an ultimate aim of improving enrollment and investment in technology and sciences in the future.

 Programs

 There are a number of different programs that people can participate in, including: